About 60,000,000. Most of these are in Korea, China and Japan.

 We think that there are about 10,000 active Go players in Britain, and many more who have some recognition of the game.
 Some 15,000 people have been taught to play in the last three years.
 The British Go Association has about 500 registered members.

 There are over fifty Go clubs in Britain.
-The British Go Association web site has a list of these, saying when and where they meet.
+Our web site has a map showing these, saying when and where they meet.

 About thirty Go tournaments are held in Britain each year.
 The British Go Association web site has a list of these.
 Most are one-day events held at weekends, with the first prize going to the strongest player to win all his or her games, and other prizes to players who do well playing against other players of similar strength.
 Some longer tournaments, and some teaching days, are also held.
 We also hold online tournaments over the Internet.